opus-research/jgit/Documentation/technical/reftable.md

 Block alignment is not required by the file format.
 Unaligned files must set `block_size = 0` in the file header, and omit `padding`.
-Unaligned files must include the [ref index](#Ref-index) to support fast lookup.
+Unaligned files with more than one ref block must include the [ref index](#Ref-index) to support fast lookup.
 Readers must be able to read both aligned and non-aligned files.

 Very small files (e.g. 1 only ref block) may omit `padding` and the ref index to reduce total file size.